Loft Conversion Plumbing

-When undertaking a loft conversion plumbing must usually be considered for the simple reason that, by and large, you will wish to have central heating in your new attic extension.
+If you are converting your loft your plans for the the plumbing must be carefully considered for the simple reason that, by and large, you will wish to have central heating in your new attic extension.

 New radiators will be needed for the addition of central heating which may mean that your existing boiler will need upgrading.

-If contemplating a diy loft conversion it is important to remember that the loft conversion plumbing must be one of the first jobs to be completed.
+If contemplating a Do It Yourself conversion it is important to remember that the plumbing must be one of the first jobs to be completed.

-Installing a new boiler, if required, is the biggest aspect of a loft conversion plumbing project though a new hot-water tank may also be needed.
+Installing a new boiler, if required, is the biggest aspect of a new plumbing project though a new hot-water tank may also be needed.

 A professional plumber will be able to tell you before any work begins exactly how, or if, your current system will need upgrading and, even if you will be doing some of the work yourself, any work on your gas supply must be carried out by a registered fitter.